HAIR LOSS FROM DRUGS, MEDICATIONS & VITAMINS

 If your hair loss does not improve after increasing your vitamin B consumption, it may be the result of another condition.
 For some patients, the reduction in hair follicles in the growth cycle may activate a genetic predisposition, leading to prolonged hair loss.

 Dr. Robert J. Dorin has helped many patients suffering from hair loss caused by a vitamin B deficiency by applying an individualized approach to every treatment.

 YOU DON'T HAVE TO SETTLE FOR YHAIR LOSS Contact Us Today To Start Your New Life

 If you are unhappy with the state of your hair, you are not alone.
 Most men and many women experience some degree of hair loss as they age.
 Thanks to modern hair transplant technology, hair loss does not have to be permanent.

 We invite anyone curious about hair transplants to schedule a consultation with our medical team today.
-With several hair loss clinics in the Greater New York City area and one in Boston, we are always ready to welcome new patients and provide information on the variety of hair restoration treatments we provide.
+With several hair loss clinics in the Greater New York City area and one in Boston, we are now welcoming new patients and providing information on the variety of hair restoration treatments that could help you.

-You can schedule a consultation with The Hair Loss Doctors By Robert J. Dorin by filling out our online form or calling:
+You can schedule your online or in-person consultation with The Hair Loss Doctors by filling out our online form or calling: